Space-time nature of causality: The topology of causality

 The symmetry in the structure of the partition in Fig. \ref{fig:pre_column}(c) reflects the fact that the two systems are not coupled.
 Imagine that an observer measure an event in the variable $Y$ at a time $n$: $Y(n)=x_n^2=0.5$.
 Applying $\mathcal{U}^{-k}(l_1^Y)$, for any $k$, will create always a vertical line stretching from 0 to 1, meaning that an observation in $Y$ at time $n$ cannot be used to localize the state of the variable $X$ at time $n-k$.
 The consequence, as we will show next is that there is no flow of information from $X$ to $Y$.
 The contrary is also true, i.e., one can also use similar arguments to conclude that there is no flow of information from $Y$ to $X$.

-For a coupled system represented by Fig. \ref{fig:two_nodes_t}, assuming a coupling strength of $\alpha=0.09$, we have created partitions of different orders (from order-1 to order-5) and shown in Fig. \ref{fig:order_partitions}.
+For a coupled system in a master (node $X$) and a slave (node $Y$) configuration, assuming a coupling strength of $\alpha=0.09$, we have created partitions of different orders (from order-1 to order-5) and shown in Fig. \ref{fig:order_partitions}.
 One can see how the increase of the order increases the topological complexity of the partitions, for example going from Fig. \ref{fig:order_partitions}(a) to Fig. \ref{fig:order_partitions}(d).
 Paying attention to the higher order rows, defined by the enclosure of $\mathcal{U}^{-k}(l_1^Y)$ along the $Y$ variable, in Fig. \ref{fig:order_partitions}(e-h), and the higher-order columns, defined by enclosure of $\mathcal{U}^{-k}(l_1^X),$ we can observe how they are not enclosed any longer by straight lines.
 This asymmetry is the consequence of $X$ driving $Y$.

 We now want to analyse the different topological features of the higher-order partitions when we consider different orders in $X$ and $Y$.
-For that we produce Fig. \ref{fig:CaMI_logistics} obtained from two directed-coupled Logistic maps as showed in Fig. \ref{fig:two_nodes_t} with a coupling strength $\alpha=0.09$.
+For that we produce Fig. \ref{fig:CaMI_logistics} obtained from two Logistic maps coupled in a master ($X$) and slave ($Y$) configuration with a coupling strength $\alpha=0.09$.
 We have selected two orders for our partitions in $X$ and $Y$: 2 and 5.
 Figure \ref{fig:CaMI_logistics} (a) shows the different cells (same colour region) of a partition created by the intersection of an order 2 partition in $X$ and order 5 partition in $Y$.
 Figure \ref{fig:CaMI_logistics}(b) shows the different cells of a partition of an order 2 in $Y$ and an order 5 in $X$.
 The asymmetry in Fig. \ref{fig:CaMI_logistics}(a) indicates that the system has an arrow of influence $X \to Y.$